-The spanish armarda was launched in August 1588, ‘la felicissima armada’, or ‘the most fortunate fleet’ was made up of 150 ships, mainly Spanish, with some from Portugal and Naples.
+Launched in August 1588, ‘la felicissima armada’, or ‘the most fortunate fleet’, was made up of roughly 150 ships and 18,000 men.
 At the time, it was the largest fleet ever seen in Europe and Philip II of Spain considered it invincible.
-The Spanish Armada famously tried, and failed, to invade England in 1588.

 How did the campaign begin?

-According to legend, Sir Francis Drake, one of Queen Elizabeth I’s most famous sea captains, was first told of the sighting of the Armada while playing bowls on Plymouth Hoe, but answered that ‘there is plenty of time to finish the game and beat the Spaniards’, but there is no reliable evidence for this.
-The Spanish fleet kept a strict crescent formation, which the English realised would be very difficult to break.
-Their only chance was to get the wind behind them and try and attack any stragglers.
+According to legend, Francis Drake was first told of the sighting of the Armada while playing bowls on Plymouth Hoe.
+He is said to have answered that ‘there is plenty of time to finish the game and beat the Spaniards’ - but there is no reliable evidence for this.

-The English ships were longer, lower and faster than before.
-The castles fore and aft had been lowered to give greater stability, and this meant more guns could be carried to fire lethal broadsides.
+The English ships were longer, lower and faster than their Spanish rivals.
+The decks fore and aft had been lowered to give greater stability, and this meant more guns could be carried to fire lethal broadsides.
 The ships were also more manoueverable than the heavy Spanish vessels.

 What happened when the Armada attacked?

 The commander of the Armada was the Duke of Medina Sidonia.
-The Duke had set out on the enterprise with some reluctance, as he was aware of the superiority of English ships, but hoped he would be able to join with the forces of the Duke of Parma in the Netherlands and have safe deep anchorage for his fleet before the invasion of England.
+The Duke had set out on the enterprise with some reluctance, as he was wary of the abilities of the English ships.
+However, he hoped he would be able to join with the forces of the Duke of Parma in the Netherlands, and find safe, deep anchorage for his fleet before the invasion of England.
 To his dismay this did not happen.

 Why did the Spanish Armada fail?